 This tool acts contextually such that adjacent and connecting features are considered when determining the final state of each individual feature.
 Multiple datasets can be input at once, which means they are all considered simultaneously.
 Using a large amount of input data (or many separate input layers) can exceed memory limitations.
 To avoid this limitation, consider enabling partitioning when running this tool by specifying a partition feature class in the Cartographic Partitions geoprocessing environment variable.
 Partitioning allows the tool to sequentially process the data in logical and manageable chunks.
 The input features delineated by each partition polygon are loaded into the tool, along with additional data from a buffer zone surrounding the partition.
 The additional data is considered as processing proceeds.
 This ensures that the resulting feature classes are seamless, and the states of features spanning across partition boundaries are consistent.

-When processing by partition, it is possible that roads that cross partition boundaries may be flagged by two adjacent partitions with conflicting results in the Invisibility Field.
-In order to identify areas of conflict like this, add a field called TRN_DIFF to the input feature classes prior to processing.
-When defining the Invisibility Field for each partition, the tool will determine if the field is not empty and the new proposed value does not equal the populated value.
-In this case, a conflict has occurred, and the TRN_DIFF field will be populated with a 1.
+When processing by partition, it is possible that roads that cross partition boundaries may be flagged by two adjacent partitions with conflicting results in Invisibility Field.
+To identify areas of conflict like this, add a field called TRN_DIFF to the input feature classes prior to processing.
+When defining the Invisibility Field value for each partition, the tool determines if the field is not empty and the new proposed value does not equal the populated value.
+In this case, a conflict has occurred, and the TRN_DIFF field is populated with a 1.